Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

 As in the case $d=1$ (see \cite{Risler_globalBehaviour_2016}), the sole problematic term in the right-hand side of expression \cref{ds_fire_1} (with respect to the conclusions of \cref{lem:decrease_firewall}) is the product

 on the interval $\iRight(s)$.
-As in \cite{Risler_globalBehaviour_2016}, we are going to make an (additional) integration by parts on this term to take advantage of the smallness of $\psi_{\rho\rho}-c\psi_\rho$ on $\iRight(s)$.
+As in \cite{Risler_globalBehaviour_2016}, this term can be integrated by parts one more time to take advantage of the smallness of $\psi_{\rho\rho}-c\psi_\rho$ on $\iRight(s)$.
 There are several ways to proceed, since the integration by parts may be performed either only on $\iMain(s) \cup \iRight(s)$ or on the whole interval $\iTot(s)$.
 Since the first option would create a border term at the left of $\iMain(s)$ let us go on with the second option.
 Doing so, it follows from \cref{ds_fire_1} that

 It follows from the expression of $\psi_\rho$ above that, for every nonnegative quantity $s$,

 where

 Indeed, $\psi_{\rho\rho} - c\psi_\rho$ equals $\theta$ plus two Dirac masses of negative weight (one at the junction between $\iLeft(s)$ and $\iMain(s)$, and one at the junction between $\iMain(s)$ and $\iRight(s)$).